Nathnf/efficient_generative_reco/README.md

    * Each item is represented by a sequence of discrete tokens (a *Semantic ID*) derived from its text content (title, description, brand, etc.) embedding.
       * A Residual-Quantized VAE (**RQ-VAE**) encodes the item text embedding into a fixed-length token sequence, e.g. `<a_1><b_3><c_8><d_87>`.
-   * Example: with 4 tokens per item and a codebook size of 256 (i.e. each token can take 256 different values), there are `256^4 ≈ 4.3 trillion` possible IDs.
-Therefore, this configuration can be used for dataset up to 4.3 trillion items.
+   * Example: with 4 tokens per item and a codebook size of 256 (i.e. each token can take 256 different values), there are `256^4 ≈ 4.3 billion` possible IDs.
+Therefore, this configuration can be used for dataset up to 4.3 billion items.

 2. **Generative Retrieval with Semantic IDs**